slalombuild/compliance-logging/README.md

     implementation(group = "com.slalom", name = "compliance-logging-logback", version = "{LATEST_VERSION}")
 }
 ```
-Then two things needs to be setup in your Logback configuration:
+Then two things need to be setup in your Logback configuration:

 1. Add our Layout (`com.slalom.logging.compliance.logback.PatternMaskingLayout`).
-2. Provide the fields that needs to be masked, the separator being a coma.
+2. Provide the fields that need to be masked, the fields should be given as a comma separated list.

 Here is a full example:
 ```xml